dysthesis/moirai/NOTES.md

 - a weight (this would be equivalent to _priorities_ in traditional task management utilities),
 - an effort estimate, and
 - optionally, an associated project.

+*Note.* Look into implementing a way to calculate a task's late penalty as a function of its parameters

 ## Dependencies